-Many of our members take an active part in image and print competitions.
+Many of our members take an active part in image competitions.
 Each member in good standing may submit images to any of our regular Guild, CAPA (Canadian Association for Photographic Art) or PSA (Photographic Society of America) competitions.
 Information on specific competition dates is listed on the Schedule page.

 To submit images for the current competition go to the Competition Upload Page.